Campaigning and Lobbying

 Organisations avoid talking about autistic rights as it may affect funders' decisions or if we talk about our rights as individuals we are often seen as troublemakers.
 It's not wrong to understand your rights and there is far more to campaigning and lobbying than just protesting with banners

 Autistic people do not live in an autism bubble and therefore we cannot just concentrate on perfecting autism services; we need to see a much wider culture change to really make a difference.
-Many Autistic people face multiple forms of discrimination because they fit multiple protected characteristics and will often be a minority within a minority
+We need support across society!!
+We need support to break down the societal barriers that stand in our way and this needs to be done at a local, national, and international level

-Autistic people have rights too and there are many wonderful autistic advocates who are currently speaking up and campaigning to ensure the next generations of autistic people do not face the same discrimination that we did growing up.
+Autistic people have rights too and there are many wonderful autistic advocates who are currently speaking up and campaig to ensure the next generations of autistic people do not face the same discrimination that we did growing up.